“Wow wow wow!”

 You have been warned.

-But if you can look past the grime of downtown—or simply choose spend your time on the outskirts—you will be rewarded with an incredible stay in a world-class city, with landmarks that keep people coming back time and time again.
+But if you can look past the grime of downtown—or simply choose spend your time on the outskirts—you will be rewarded with an incredible stay in a world-class city, with landmarks and hidden gems that keep people coming back time and time again.

 The Golden Gate Bridge